 How did I cope with all of this?
 All of the feelings that I had, anger, loneliness, depression, and fear had become a part of me.
 I started to believe that people really didn’t love me, that I had nothing to offer this world, that I was a failure, and maybe that was the very reason why everyone had left me.
-I ended up going on dating sites trying to get girls to like me, to see something inside of me that I thought my biological mother had missed.
+I ended up partying a lot trying to get girls to like me, to see something inside of me that I thought my biological mother had missed.

-I drank alcohol and watched porn, I even ended up flunking out of my freshman year of college.
+I drank alcohol and I ended up flunking out of my freshman year of college.
 I had no idea where I was going, who I was, and if anyone really cared about me.

 As I look back, I found that I had used those things as an escape, a place to getaway from the reality that I didn’t want to face.
 For some of you, the place to escape might be drugs, alcohol, prostitution, abuse, pornography, violence, romance novels, or even behaviors such as putting other’s down in order to make yourself feel better.

 All of these behaviors often stem from a core issue of abandonment.
 When the people we love hurt us and then leave us, we begin to feel as though something is wrong with us, that we have nothing to offer.
 This can’t be farther from the truth, which brings me to my next point, what is the solution?